Make A Sensory Box

 Here are some tactile objects that I find helpful (as shown in the photo):

-Tactile items for a sensory boxTactile items for a sensory box
+Tactile items to put in a sensory boxTactile items for a sensory box

 • Smooth wooden objects (wooden doll, toy rolling pin and wooden mirror) - these are heavier than plastic objects, and smooth wood is warm and soothing to the touch.